jacodetunde/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes
 ## Overview
-The purpose of this analysis is to show case the earthquake data in relation to the tectonic plates’ location on the earth, all the earthquakes with a magnitude greater than 4.5 on the map, and the major earthquakes for the past 7 days.
-The analysis also make it easier for the users to toggle layer control to choose the information they would like to see.
-The analysis also add pop up that displays the location and magnitude of the earthquake to each circle that indicate the earthquakes
+This analysis aims to showcase the earthquake data concerning the tectonic plates’ location on the earth.
+All the earthquakes with a magnitude above 4.5 and the significant earthquakes for the past seven days are displayed.
+The analysis also makes it easier for the users to toggle layer control to choose the information they would like to see.
+The study also adds pop up that displays the location and magnitude of the earthquake to each circle that indicate the earthquakes

 ## Results
 ### Tectonic Plates